 Hospice Care - A special way of caring for people who are terminally ill and providing counseling for their families.
 Hospice care is physical care and counseling that is given by a team of people who are part of a Medicare-certified public agency or private company.
 Depending on the situation, this care may be given in the home, a hospice facility, a hospital, or a nursing home.
 Care from a hospice is meant to help patients in the last months of life by giving comfort and relief from pain.
 The focus is on care, not cure.
-For more information on hospice care visit www.medicare.gov and under "Search Tools" choose "Find a Medicare Publication" to view or download the publication "Medicare Hospice Benefits."
+For more information on hospice care visit medicare.gov and under "Search Tools" choose "Find a Medicare Publication" to view or download the publication "Medicare Hospice Benefits."
 Or, call (1-800-633-4227).
 TTY users should call 1-877-486-2048.
 You may call 24 hours a day/7 days a week.
+Note: If you are not entitled to Medicare Part A coverage, hospice services are not covered by Medicare or the plan.